Josh Bell Preview, Player Props: Marlins vs. Phillies

 Josh Bell At The Plate

-- Bell has driven home a run in 48 games this season (37.2%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on two occasions..
+- Bell has had an RBI in 48 games this season (36.9%), including 12 multi-RBI outings (9.2%).
+He has also driven in three or more of his team's runs in two contests.

+- In 37 of 130 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.